 The Law School Personal Statement

 - Via telephone, we discuss the law school personal statement.

 - When I receive the first draft, we discuss what works and what doesn’t.
 The applicant then uses our notes and suggestions to write a second draft.

 - Next up is one more review of their draft.
 This is where I point out mistakes or errors in the text.

 This important document needs to depict personal details of your life concisely and thoughtfully to an admissions committee that is looking for reasons to deny people.
-Top LSAT scores are important, but the essay is another way to show admissions officers you’re already a lawyer by virtue of how you have lived.
+High LSAT scores are imperative, but the essay is another way to show admissions officers you’re already a lawyer by virtue of how you have lived.

 of our students were accepted to their first-choice school!